boblemaire/IoTaWatt/Docs/CTconfig.rst

 The good news is that IoTaWatt supports a wide variety of readily available CTs, and many can be configured simply by selecting the model from a list.
-Standard IoTaWatt devices have burden resistors installed on the input channels to convert the CT output to a voltage that can be measured.
-The value of those resistors will have been pre-configured during manufacture.
-For purposes of this tutorial, we will assume that your device has the correct burden resistors specified.

-IotaWatt is designed to use 3.5mm stereo jacks (headphone jacks) to connect the CTs.
+CTs are connected with 3.5mm stereo jacks (headphone jacks).
-The CTs that are sold at the IoTaWatt stuff store `http://stuff.iotawatt.com`_  have the correct 3.5mm jacks.
+The CTs that are sold at the IoTaWatt stuff store `http://stuff.iotawatt.com`_
+are manufactured with 3.5mm jacks.

 .. figure:: pics/CT.jpg
     :scale: 20 %